Most runners would love to be able to run longer without getting so fatigued that they need to stop.

 Running uses most of the major muscles in the body, particularly the lower-body muscles such as the quads, glutes, calves, and hamstrings.

-Therefore, when you want to incorporate the best strategies for how to increase running stamina, you will want to address both the cardiorespiratory endurance as well as the muscular endurance aspect of distance running.
+Therefore, when you want to incorporate the best strategies for how to increase running stamina, you will want to address both the cardiorespiratory endurance and the muscular endurance aspect of long-distance running.

 How to Build Running Endurance

-Now that we have discussed the components of building cardiorespiratory endurance for running, let’s look at specific strategies for how to build running endurance to induce these physiological adaptations.
+Now that we have discussed the components of building cardiorespiratory endurance for running let’s look at specific strategies for building running endurance to induce these physiological adaptations.

 #1: Gradually Increase Distance

-In order to build stamina for running, you need to train your body to run longer.
-The best way to do this is to have one long run per week in the mix of your running workouts.
+To build stamina for running, you must train your body to run longer.
+The best way to do this is to have one long run per week in the mix of your training program.

-The goal of the long run will not be to run fast, but rather to run as long or far as possible.
-In fact, you want to slow your pace and run at an easy intensity for your long run.
+The goal of the long run will not be to run fast but rather to run for a long period.
+In fact, you want to slow your pace and run at an easy pace and intensity for your longer runs.

-Otherwise, running too fast will not only make it harder to run longer without getting tired, but it will also significantly increase the stress of the long run on your body.
+Otherwise, running too fast will make it harder to run for a longer period of time without getting tired and significantly increase the stress of the long run on your body.
 This can contribute to developing running injuries or overtraining syndrome.

 Gradually increase the duration of a long run in minutes or miles/kilometers.